Einstein–Cartan theory: Overview

 A consequence of the linearity is that outside of matter there is zero torsion, so that the exterior geometry remains the same as what would be described in general relativity.
 The differences between Einstein–Cartan theory and general relativity (formulated either in terms of the Einstein–Hilbert action on Riemannian geometry or the Palatini action on Riemann–Cartan geometry) rest solely on what happens to the geometry inside matter sources.
 That is: "torsion does not propagate".
 Generalizations of the Einstein–Cartan action have been considered which allow for propagating torsion.

 Because Riemann–Cartan geometries have Lorentz symmetry as a local gauge symmetry, it is possible to formulate the associated conservation laws.
 In particular, regarding the metric and torsion tensors as independent variables gives the correct generalization of the conservation law for the total (orbital plus intrinsic) angular momentum to the presence of the gravitational field.

 History

-The theory was first proposed by Élie Cartan in 1922 and expounded in the following few years.
+The theory was first proposed by Élie Cartan, who was inspired by Cosserat elasticity theory, in 1922 and expounded in the following few years.
 Albert Einstein became affiliated with the theory in 1928 during his unsuccessful attempt to match torsion to the electromagnetic field tensor as part of a unified field theory.
 This line of thought led him to the related but different theory of teleparallelism.

-Dennis Sciama and Tom Kibble independently revisited the theory in the 1960s, and an important review was published in 1976.
+Dennis Sciama and Tom Kibble independently revisited the theory in the 1960s.

 Einstein–Cartan theory has been historically overshadowed by its torsion-free counterpart and other alternatives like Brans–Dicke theory because torsion seemed to add little predictive benefit at the expense of the tractability of its equations.
 Since the Einstein–Cartan theory is purely classical, it also does not fully address the issue of quantum gravity.
-In the Einstein–Cartan theory, the Dirac equation becomes nonlinear and therefore the superposition principle used in usual quantization techniques would not work.
-Recently, interest in Einstein–Cartan theory has been driven toward cosmological implications, most importantly, the avoidance of a gravitational singularity at the beginning of the universe.
-The theory is considered viable and remains an active topic in the physics community.

-Indirectly influences loop quantum gravity (and seems to also have twistor theory).